robputt/ThisIsScraper/README.md

 # ThisIsScraper
-My local news website (thisisplymouth.co.uk) offers a terrible viewing experience and lots of ads and a nasty javascript asking you to disable adblock over any content if you have such a plugin enabled...
-This is my attempt to extract the articles in plain text for easier reading :-).
+My local new website (www.thisisplymouth.co.uk) offers a terrible viewing experience and lots of ads and a nasty adblocker detector which masks any content if you have such a plugin enabled...
+This is my attempt to extract the articles into plain text for easier reading...

+This script only works for the website above at the moment but it could probably be adapted fairly easily for any newspaper using Trinity Mirror's content management system.

+## What does this thing do?

 The software provides 2 components written in Python, the scraper which runs on cron periodically to pull any new articles, and the viewer which hosts a small Flask app to display the pulled content.

 The original site:
 ![original site](https://github.com/robputt796/ThisIsScraper/blob/master/docs/thisisads.jpg?raw=true)

 As you can see the original site has alot of advertisements as highlighted in the green bounding boxes and dedicated very little screen space to the actual content...
-Here is the same article viewed in the ThisIsScraper viewer.
+Here is the same article viewed in the ThisIsScraper viewer, no ads and no clutter, just the content.

 ThisIsScraper site:
 ![ThisIsScraper site](https://github.com/robputt796/ThisIsScraper/blob/master/docs/thisisscraper.jpg?raw=true)

-Just glorious text!

 ## Requirements